John A. Galloway: Career

-Memberships and Affiliations
+Memberships and affiliations

-Galloway is a Fellow of the American College of Physicians, certified by the American Board of Internal Medicine, a member of the Massachusetts Medical Society] the Collier County Medical Society and the Florida Medical Association.
+Galloway was a Fellow of the American College of Physicians, certified by the American Board of Internal Medicine, a member of the Massachusetts Medical Society, the Collier County Medical Society and the Florida Medical Association.
 A member of the American Diabetes Association, Galloway served two terms on its board of directors.
-In addition, he has been a member of the Therapeutics Committee, chaired the Insurance Committee, and a Task Force for Third-Party Payment for Diabetes Education for the ADA.
+In addition, he was a member of the Therapeutics Committee, chaired the Insurance Committee, and a Task Force for Third-Party Payment for Diabetes Education for the ADA.

 He served as President of the Indianapolis Diabetes Association, 1973–1974, and was co-founder of the American Diabetes Association, Indiana Affiliate.

 Galloway taught at Indiana University School of Medicine where he was named Professor of Medicine in 1980.
-He became Professor Emeritus on Jan.
-1, 1997.
+He became Professor Emeritus on January 1, 1997.

 Publications

-He is the author or co-author of over 80 publications and 50 abstracts in the field of diabetes.
-He is also principal author and co-editor of the Eli Lilly publication, Diabetes Mellitus, Ninth Edition.
+Galloway was the author or co-author of over 80 publications and 50 abstracts in the field of diabetes.
+He was also principal author and co-editor of the Eli Lilly publication, Diabetes Mellitus, Ninth Edition.